Rhythm Is a Dancer: Music video

-The accompanying music video for "Rhythm Is a Dancer" was directed by British director Howard Greenhalgh and premiered in July 1992.
-It was filmed at the Kennedy Space Center Visitor Complex in Florida, and shows singer Thea Austin, and Durron Butler (Turbo B) playing a bass guitar in the rocket garden, which is filled with smoke.
+The music video for "Rhythm Is a Dancer" was directed by British director Howard Greenhalgh and premiered in July 1992.
+It was filmed at the Kennedy Space Center Visitor Complex in Florida, and shows singer Thea Austin, and rapper Turbo B (Durron Butler) playing a bass guitar in the rocket garden, which is filled with smoke.
 Austin and her group perform the song on elevated platforms, while a group of dancers balanced their dance moves on a closed ground platform below them.
 Interspersed throughout these scenes are animated shots of flashing aviation maps, as well as animated figures balancing their dance moves.
-This was the last video to feature both Butler (Turbo B) and Austin before they left the group.
-The music video was later published on Snap!'s official YouTube channel in May 2011.
-It has amassed around 20 million views as of early 2022.
+This was the last video to feature both Turbo B and Austin before they left the group.
+The music video was later made available in HD on Snap!'s official YouTube channel in 2011, and had generated more than 220 million views as of June 2025.

 At the time of release, Montreal Gazette music critic Kathleen McCourt praised the video's "originality in costume and design" but wrote in disdain, "Don't waste your time with this clip."
 In 1994, Alf Björnberg wrote that the "video is manifestly non-narrative", that the visuals are music-reliant, and that the video's content is "not strongly structured by the visuals nor by the music".